-NOTE 6 LONG-TERM DEBT - SOCIAL BOND
+NOTE 7 LONG-TERM DEBT - SOCIAL BOND

 In October 2020, the Trust issued \$300,000,000 of Series 2020 taxable social bonds that will mature on October 1, 2050.
 The bonds were not registered with the U.S. Securities Act of 1933 or the securities laws of any jurisdiction, but instead were offered and sold only to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
 Interest is due semiannually at a fixed rate of 2.443% and a balloon payment of principal is due at maturity on October 1, 2050.
-The outstanding balance of long-term debt related to this issuance was \$300,000,000 as of August 31, 2023 and 2022.
+The outstanding balance of long-term debt related to this issuance was \$300,000,000 as of August 31, 2024 and 2023.

-NOTE 7 POSTRETIREMENT BENEFITS
+NOTE 8 POSTRETIREMENT BENEFITS

 The Foundation offers a defined contribution retirement plan to full- and part-time employees.
 New hires may participate immediately upon hire and receive a matching contribution from the Foundation.
 Additional employer contributions are made after the employee works 900 hours in a plan year.
-The Foundation funded and charged to expense contributions of \$4,381,768 and \$3,985,241 in 2023 and 2022, respectively, related to the defined contribution plan.
+The Foundation funded and charged to expense contributions of \$4,441,564 and \$4,381,768 in 2024 and 2023, respectively, related to the defined contribution plan.

 The Foundation has a defined benefit retirement plan funded in amounts sufficient to meet the minimum funding requirements of the Employee Retirement Income Security Act of 1974, as amended.
-The Foundation contributed \$900,000 and \$400,000 to the defined benefit retirement plan during years ended August 31, 2023 and 2022, respectively.
+The Foundation contributed \$1,025,000 and \$900,000 to the defined benefit retirement plan during the years ended August 31, 2024 and 2023, respectively.
 The defined benefit retirement plan was closed to employees hired after June 1, 2012, and the plan formula was changed for prospective benefit accruals beginning September 1, 2012.
 The pension plan's assets consist of mutual funds that are considered Level 1 assets in accordance with ASC 820.
 The Foundation also provides postretirement medical and life insurance benefits ("Other benefits") to employees who meet eligibility requirements.

-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023

-NOTE 7 POSTRETIREMENT BENEFITS (continued)
+NOTE 8 POSTRETIREMENT BENEFITS (continued)

 The Foundation sponsored the Retiree Medical Plan, covering healthcare claims for retirees and eligible dependents.
-The plan was closed to employees hired after June 1, 2012 and was replaced by a Retiree HRA plan, a reimbursement-only plan, covering the value of premiums of other non-Foundation medical plans, beginning September 1, 2012.
-The total postretirement benefits liability of \$61,769,204 and \$61,035,337 at August 31, 2023 and 2022, respectively, is comprised of the following components:
+The plan was closed to employees hired after June 1, 2012, and was replaced by a Retiree HRA plan, a reimbursement-only plan, covering the value of premiums of other non-Foundation medical plans, beginning September 1, 2012.
+The total postretirement benefits liability of \$69,054,533 and \$61,769,204 at August 31, 2024 and 2023, respectively, is comprised of the following components: